NVIDIA/aistore/docs/cli/cluster.md

 **Temporarily remove an existing node from the cluster:**

-`ais cluster add-remove-nodes start-maintenance DAEMON_ID` `ais cluster add-remove-nodes stop-maintenance DAEMON_ID`
+`ais cluster add-remove-nodes start-maintenance NODE_ID` `ais cluster add-remove-nodes stop-maintenance NODE_ID`

 Starting maintenance puts the node in maintenance mode, and the cluster gradually transitions to operating without the specified node (which is labeled `maintenance` in the cluster map).
 Stopping maintenance will revert this.

-`ais cluster add-remove-nodes shutdown DAEMON_ID`
+`ais cluster add-remove-nodes shutdown NODE_ID`

 Shutting down a node will put the node in maintenance mode first, and then shut down the `aisnode` process on the node.